-If the request times out before the client receives the last fragment of reply data, the request is cancelled via a GIOP CancelRequest message and all received reply data is discarded.
+If the request times out before the client receives the last fragment of reply data, all received reply data is discarded.
+In some cases, the client might attempt to cancel the request by sending a GIOP CancelRequest message.

 For example, the following code sets a RelativeRoundtripTimeoutPolicy override on the ORB PolicyManager, setting a four-second limit on the time allowed to deliver a request and receive the reply: